 Umbilical hernia repair

-Umbilical hernia repair is an operation to mend a weak area or hole in your tummy wall that’s in or near your belly button.
-The surgery stops part of your tummy contents from bulging through the wall.
-This bulge is called a hernia.
+Umbilical hernia repair is an operation to mend a weak area or hole in your tummy wall.
+‘Umbilical’ means this is in or near your belly button.
+The surgery stops parts of the inside of your belly from bulging through the tummy wall.
+The bulge is called a hernia.

 About umbilical hernia repair

-If you have a hernia, you’ll have a lump sticking out of a weak area or hole in your tummy wall.
-This lump may contain your tummy lining, some fat or even a loop of your bowel.
+If you have a hernia, you’ll have a lump poking through a weak area or hole in your tummy wall.
+This lump may contain your tummy lining, some fat, or even a loop of your bowel.

-Umbilical hernias are common in babies, but these usually go away on their own without needing any treatment.
-If the hernia doesn’t go away, a child may need surgery.
+Umbilical hernias are common in babies, but these usually go away on their own.
+If a hernia doesn’t go away as a child grows up, they may need surgery for umbilical hernia treatment.
+This operation may be needed around the ages of three to five years usually, but sometimes younger.

-During an umbilical hernia repair operation, your surgeon will push the contents of the hernia back into your tummy.
+During umbilical hernia surgery, your surgeon will push the contents of the hernia back into your tummy.
 They’ll then repair the weak area in your tummy wall.

 An umbilical hernia repair is usually done as a day-case operation.
 This means you have the operation and go home on the same day.
-But you may need to stay longer depending on how complicated your hernia repair is.
+You may need to stay longer though – this depends on how complicated your hernia repair is.
 You’ll need to arrange for someone to take you home afterwards as you won’t be able to drive.

 The surgery is usually done under general anaesthesia.
 This means you’ll be asleep during the operation.
 A general anaesthetic can sometimes make you sick, so your surgeon or hospital will give you clear instructions about eating and drinking before your operation.
 It’s important to follow their advice.

-Your nurse or surgeon will discuss with you what will happen before, during and after your procedure, including any pain you may have.
+Your nurse or surgeon will discuss with you what will happen before, during, and after your umbilical hernia treatment, including any pain you may have after the procedure.
 If you’re unsure about anything, it’s important to ask questions.
-Being fully informed about your surgery will help you feel more at ease and will allow you to give your consent for the procedure to go ahead.
+Being fully informed about your surgery will help you to feel more at ease.
+It also enables you to give your proper consent to go ahead with the procedure.
 You may be asked to do this by signing a consent form.

 Alternatives to umbilical hernia repair

 In young children, umbilical hernias often get better on their own, so they may not need surgery.
-Children may need an operation if the hernia doesn’t go away by the time they’re five years old, or if their hernia is bigger than 2cm.
+Children may need an operation if the hernia doesn’t go away by the time they’re five years old, or if their hernia is as big as about 2cm.

 In adults, the only way to get rid of an umbilical hernia is to have surgery to repair the weakness in the tummy wall.
-Having an umbilical hernia repair reduces the chance of getting serious complications if a piece of bowel or other tissue gets trapped.
+Having this umbilical hernia surgery helps to prevent a serious complication of a hernia.
+It reduces the chance of a piece of bowel or other tissue getting trapped in the hernia.

-If you’re pregnant and have an umbilical hernia, you’ll usually be advised to wait for surgery until after you’ve given birth.
-This is because a general anaesthetic could affect your baby’s health.
-Having a hernia shouldn’t affect the delivery of your baby.
-You’ll usually only need to have the operation during pregnancy if the hernia is strangulated (when a piece of your bowel gets stuck in the hernia).
+If you’re pregnant and have an umbilical hernia, you’ll usually be advised to wait.
+You’ll usually have the surgery after you’ve given birth.
+Having the hernia shouldn’t affect your pregnancy or the delivery of your baby.

 You may have an umbilical hernia repair as:

-Your surgeon will tell you which type of surgery is the best option for you.
-An open umbilical hernia repair usually takes about 30 to 45 minutes and keyhole surgery usually takes about an hour.
+Your surgeon will be able to say which type of operation they believe would be the best option for you.
+The open umbilical hernia surgery usually takes about 30 to 45 minutes and a keyhole surgical repair takes about 45 minutes.
+Larger hernias can take longer to repair.

-You may have an umbilical hernia repair with mesh, or an umbilical hernia repair without mesh.
-Your surgeon is more likely to use mesh to repair the hernia if your hernia is bigger than 1cm.
+You can have an umbilical hernia repair with or without mesh.
+Your surgeon is more likely to recommend having mesh with your surgery if your hernia is bigger than 2cm.

 Open surgery